 As indicated by the appropriate signage, go up in the lifts only and down using the stairs in single file, maintaining a safe distance from the person in front of you.
 Lifts will have a maximum occupancy number indicated.
-Use an elbow or a pen to summon the lift and also to press buttons once inside the lift.
+Where a medical exemption exists, employees can make full use of the stairs rather than the lift.
+Sanitise hands before and after use.

 Library area – London studio only